 On October 1, 2004, we acquired SimpleDevices Inc. for approximately \$12.8 million in cash including direct acquisition costs, plus a performance-based payment of our unregistered common stock to be paid in the future, if certain financial objectives are achieved.
 SimpleDevices, based in San Mateo, California, develops software and firmware solutions that can enable devices such as TVs, set-top boxes, stereos, automotive audio systems and other consumer electronic products to wirelessly connect and interact with home networks and interactive services to deliver digital entertainment and information.
-While it is our current belief that this acquisition will be accretive in 2005, such success will depend upon (i) our ability to bring SimpleDevices' products to market in a timely and cost effective manner; (ii) the market accepting SimpleDevices' products and technology to the extent anticipated by us; (iii) our ability to integrate SimpleDevices' products and business into our own product offerings and business in a cost effective manner; and (iv) our ability to control the overall costs associated with SimpleDevices in the manner we anticipate.
+The success of SimpleDevices will depend upon (i) our ability to bring SimpleDevices' products to market in a timely and cost effective manner; (ii) the market accepting SimpleDevices' products and technology to the extent anticipated by us; (iii) our ability to integrate SimpleDevices' products and business into our own product offerings and business in a cost effective manner; and (iv) our ability to control the overall costs associated with SimpleDevices in the manner we anticipate.
 The failure of any of these items could have a material effect on our financial condition, results of operations and cash flows.